ammylin/IDS704-wk2-discussion/README.md

 ## Getting Started

-No build tools or dependencies are required — the simulation is a self-contained static web application.
+No build tools or dependencies are required, as the simulation is a self-contained static web application.

 1. **Open in a browser**
    ```bash